 If you wish only to authorize someone to inspect and/or receive confidential tax information (but not to represent you before the IRS), you must complete and file Form 8821, Tax Information Authorization.
+Form 8821 is a new form that replaces the tax information authorization portion of former Form 2848-D, Tax Information Authorization and Declaration of Representative.
+Form 2848-D is now obsolete.

-Complete line 4 whether or not there is a surviving spouse and whether or not the surviving spouse received any benefits from the estate.
+Line 4.-Complete line 4 whether or not there is a surviving spouse and whether or not the surviving spouse received any benefits from the estate.
 If there was no surviving spouse on the date of decedent's death, enter "None" in line 4a and leave lines 4b and 4c blank.
 The value entered in line 4c need not be exact.
-See the instructions for "Amount," under line 5, below.
+See the instructions for "Amount," under line 5, on page 5.